📍 Los Angeles 📞 (310) 526-0200

 What Is a Fingerprint Card?

 A fingerprint card is a standardized form used to capture and record an individual’s fingerprints.
-These cards are required for:
+These cards are necessary for several purposes, including:

 • State and federal background checks